Q: What kinds of pilot licenses are available?

 A: The typical lesson includes some ground instruction, a preflight briefing, an actual flight, a postflight debrief, and a question and answer session.
 If the clock is running, and the student is paying the instructor by the hour, there's always a temptation to short-change the non-flying part of the lesson.
 By charging a flat rate per lesson (no matter how long it actually runs), the instructor is encouraging the student to get all of his or her questions answered.

 A: It varies depending upon the phase of training.
-But, in general, a lesson will run about two hours, of which one hour or so will be spent in the airplane, and the rest in dialog with your instructor.
+But, in in my curriculum, a lesson will run three hours, of which one hour consists of individual ground instruction (tutorial), an hour and a quarter or so will be spent in the airplane, and the final 45 minutes will consist of a detailed debriefing of the lesson with your instructor.
 But, if you need more time to master a lesson, you won't have to pay any extra for the flight instructor - only for the airplane.

 A: Because a long delay between lessons can cause your skills to deteriorate, you should plan on flying at least twice per week (weather permitting, of course).
 But, if you train too frequently or too intensely, fatigue can diminish learning effectiveness.
-Thus, most students seem to do best with about three lessons per week.
+My curriculum is based upon academic quarters requiring two lessons per week.

 A: It will probably seem that way.
-But most serious students complete their sport pilot certificates in about three months, the recreational pilot license within six months, or a private rating in less than a year.
+But our most serious students complete their sport pilot certificates in three to six months, the recreational pilot license within a year, or a private rating in a bit more than a year.

 A: Yes.
 There are flight academies that provide intensive, concentrated pilot training, crammed into just a few weeks.
 You fly every day, several times a day, and eat, breathe, and sleep nothing but aviation.
 This approach works for some.
 On the other hand, some of us consider this kind of saturation training a "crash course."